ubs121/plane_shooting/README.md

 ### Problem Statement

 Human player secretly arranges a plane with the following figure on a grid with size of 10x10, let's say it an environment.
-You have to develop an agent that is capable to learn how to shoot the plane in this environment.
+You have to develop an `agent` that is capable to learn how to shoot the plane in this environment.

+*Figure-1: The shape of plane, and the environment*

 ![](plane1.png)  <img src="NEWS.png" style="height:5em"/>

 The human player gives a feedback with letter `H` for head shot, `B` for body shot and `M` for miss (see the figure above).